Zuber-group/CryoVesNet/README.md

 ## Simple usage example
 In the most simple case, you can use the following script to run the pipeline.
 <pre>
-import prepyto
+import cryovesnet
-prepyto.run_default_pipeline('/mnt/data/amin/testtest/2')
+cryovesnet.run_default_pipeline('/mnt/data/amin/testtest/2')
 </pre>

 ## Folder Structure

 The ** indicates the files that are needed for the pipeline to run.
 The single * indicates the files that are necessary for removing the outer membrane vesicles and creating the mod files.
-After running the pipeline, "deep" folder and "prepyto" folder will be created.
+After running the pipeline, "deep" folder and "cryovesnet" folder will be created.
-The "deep" folder contains the output of the deep learning network and the "prepyto" folder contains the output of the post-processing steps.
+The "deep" folder contains the output of the deep learning network and the "cryovesnet" folder contains the output of the post-processing steps.

 <pre><font color="#268BD2"><b>tomogram_133</b></font>